othman-1998/outman1998/README.md

 Hi, I am Outman.
 A web developer who is currently into React and JavaScript.

 I love creating modern user-friendly interfaces, where I am incredibly strong at developing frontend from scratch and also have good experience with styling frameworks with Tailwind as my favourite.
-All coding projects are built from the ground up, from planning and designing to solving real world problems.
+All coding projects are built from the ground up, and many more to come.

 #